 DNR Public Waters Permitting: In 2014 the DNR will begin using the Minnesota DNR Permitting and Reporting System (MPARS) for submission of Public Waters permit applications (https://webapps11.dnr.state.mn.us/mpars/public/authentication/login).
 Applicants for Public Waters permits MUST use the MPARS online permitting system for submitting applications to the DNR.
 To avoid duplication and to streamline the application process among the various resource agencies, applicants can use the information entered into MPARS to substitute for completing parts of this joint application form.
-The MPARS print/save function will provide the application.
+The MPARS print/save function will provide the applicant with a copy of the Public Waters permit application which, at a minimum, will satisfy Parts one and two of this joint application.
 For certain types of activities, the MPARS application may also provide all of the necessary information required under Parts three and four of the joint application.
 However, it is the responsibility of the Applicant to make sure that the joint application contains all of the required information, including identification of all aquatic resources impacted by the project (see Part four of the joint application).
-After confirming that the MPARS application and fill in any missing information in the remainder of the joint application.
+After confirming that the MPARS application contains all of the required information in Parts one and two the Applicant may attach a copy to the joint application and fill in any missing information in the remainder of the joint application.